Adapting your home: The Kitchen

 • The oven should be side opening or have a drop-down retractable door, with non-tilt shelves and controls that are no higher than 1000mm from floor level

-• There must be a minimum of 300mm worktop space to the side of the oven on the opening side of the oven door, with knee recess underneath
+• There must be a minimum of 300mm worktop space to the side of the oven on the opening side of the oven door, with knee recess underneath.

 • The hob should be fitted with front controls to enable easier access.
 An induction hob is often considered the safest option as it reduces the risk of burns.
-Gas hobs are not recommended, they are considered less safe due to the open flames and the possibility of leaking gas
+Gas hobs are not recommended, as they are considered less safe due to the open flames and the possibility of leaking gas.

 • An extractor hood will reduce the amount of steam generated at face level.
 Controls should be within easy reach.